 Fellow, Bright Institute at Knox College, 2018-2020 (extended to 2021 due to COVID-19).

 Advisory Council, McNeil Center for Early American Studies

 Early North American History

 History of Capitalism

-Cultivating Empire: Philanthropy, Profit, and the Negotiation of American Imperialism in Indian Country (in press with University of Pennsylvania Press)
+Cultivating Empire: Capitalism, Philanthropy, and the Negotiation of American Imperialism in Indian Country (forthcoming with University of Pennsylvania Press)

 Articles and Book Chapters: